 Motion planning is a fundamental problem in robotics.
-It could be explained as producing a continuous motion for an agent, that connects a start configuration and a goal configuration, and avoid collision with any static obstacles or other agents in an environment.
-The agent and obstacle geometry are generally described in a 2D or 3D workspace, and the motion could be represented as a path in configuration space.
-Motion planning algorithms are widely applied in many fields, such as bioinformatics, robotic surgery, industrial automation, planetary exploration and intelligent transportation system.
+It could be explained as producing a continuous motion for a robot, that connects a start configuration and a goal configuration, and avoid collision with any static obstacles or other robots in an environment.
+The robot and obstacle geometry are generally described in a 2D or 3D workspace, and the motion could be represented as a path in configuration space.
+Motion planning algorithms are widely applied in many fields, such as bioinformatics, robotic surgery, industrial automation, planetary exploration, and intelligent transportation system.

-The multi-agent system (MAS) is proposed to deal with some problems that are difficult or impossible to be solved by a single agent, or to improve the system implementation efficiency in some missions completed by multi-agent rather than a single agent [1], [2].
-The biggest challenge for the MAS is coordination.
-Without coordination, it will not only lower the system's efficiency, but also lead to the failure of the entire system in extreme cases.
-Figure 1 shows an example of multi-agent coordination, four robots implement a transportation mission cooperatively, the red robot is delivering a goods, the green robot is on its way back after completing a transportation task, the yellow robot is moving to load a goods, and the orange robot is transporting a goods to the destination location.
+The multi-robot system (MRS) is proposed to deal with some problems that are difficult or impossible to be solved by a single robot, or to improve the system implementation efficiency in some missions completed by multi-robot rather than a single robot [1], [2].
+The biggest challenge for the MRS is coordination.
+Without coordination, it will not only lower the system efficiency, but also lead to the failure of the entire system in extreme cases.
+Figure 1 shows an example of multi-robot coordination, four robots implement a transportation mission cooperatively, the red robot is delivering a goods, the green robot is on its way back after completing a transportation task, the yellow robot is moving to load a goods, and the orange robot is transporting a goods to the destination location.
 The coordination of these four robots is obtained by assigning them to different room.

-Figure 1: Four robots implement a transportation mission cooperatively.
+Fig. 1: Four robots implement a transportation mission cooperatively.
 The dark blue piece signifies the goods to be transported.
 The green area represents the original position of goods, and the yellow area represents the destination, which corresponds to every room, where the goods should be delivered to by the mobile robot.

-In this paper, we consider the issue of coordinated motion planning for a homogeneous team of autonomous mobile robots in structured environments such as office building, warehouse and container terminal.
+In this paper, we consider the issue of coordinated motion planning for a homogeneous team of autonomous mobile robots in structured environments such as office building, warehouse, and container terminal.
 The larger context of the research is to establish a multi-robot goods transportation system with security, reliability and efficiency.
-Most of the proposed approaches for multi-robot motion planning usually have the problem of congestion and collision [9], [11].
-Because of the transportation issue, a desirable result is that robots need more time to replan their individual local path, thus limit the transportation efficiency, an undesirable result is that the robots are blocked or the goods are lost or damaged and thus fail the transportation mission.
-We arrange these cases to the waiting situation problem [31].
-To handle this practical problem, this paper present a novel approach for multi-robot motion planning by using a probabilistic roadmap planner (PRM) which is based on a manner of adaptive cross sampling (ACS).
+Most of the proposed approaches for multi-robot motion planning usually have the problem of resource conflict such as congestion and collision [3], [4].
+For the transportation issue, a desirable result is that robots replan their individual local path to avoid collision and congestion events, however this fashion often needs additional time and thus limit the transportation efficiency.
+An undesirable result is that robots are blocked, or the goods are lost or damaged, and thus fail the transportation mission.
+Therefore, we arranged these cases to the waiting situation problem [5].
+To handle this practical problem, this paper presents a novel approach to multi-robot motion planning by using a probabilistic roadmap (PRM) planner which is based on manner of adaptive cross sampling (ACS).
 This approach called ACS-PRM is decomposed into 3 main steps:

-- Firstly, we sample an adequate number of points in C-space on an occupancy grid map by using the adaptive cross sampling method. - Secondly, we build the roadmap by connecting the potential targets and the milestones extracted by second learning the result of sampling.

-Thirdly, we plan the motion of mobile robots by querying the constructed roadmap based on multi-robot coordination.
+- Firstly, a sufficient number of points should be generated in C-space on an occupancy grid map by using an adaptive cross sampling method. - Secondly, a roadmap should be built while the potential targets and milestones are extracted by post-processing the result of sampling. - Finally, the motion of robots should be planned by querying the constructed roadmap.